 Here are the most common reasons behind breast pain:

 It’s unusual for breast cancer to cause pain, although not impossible.
-If you are experiencing persistent breast pain, schedule an appointment with us to be screened.
+If you are experiencing persistent breast pain, schedule an appointment with us for a women’s health screening.

 Fusion Medical was set up in the year 2015.
 Our founders, being passionate about offering one-stop quality healthcare services at affordable rates, decided to set up an Executive Medical Centre equipped with diagnostic and imaging equipment under one roof to provide convenience to our patients.
 Diagnostic and imaging equipment include X-Ray, Ultrasound, Treadmill, Echocardiogram, Tonometry, Mammogram, Retinopathy and Bone Densitometry.